- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Protect the patient from injury.

-- Help the patient with washing, going to the bathroom, and other daily activities that may be hard for them to do alone.
+- Help the patient with hand washing, going to the bathroom, bathing, and other daily activities that may be hard for them to do alone.

 - Check to see what the patient eats.
 (They may forget to eat, or may not be able to eat.)

-- Be sure that the patient takes the right medicines as prescribed.
+- Be sure that the patient takes the right medicines the right way.

 - Keep medicines out of reach between doses.